viskan/com.viskan.ant.file/README.md

 ```

 The calls will look for a latest modified file in the "destinationDir" value with "wildcard" value and set the found file in "property" value.

-If no file find, the build will be failed.
+If no file fond, the build will be failed.

 If failonerror=false, the build will continue and will return null in the "property" value.